noahbei/instagram-scraping/README.md

 ## Important Notes
 - The web scraping process can be slow due to the need to mimic human behavior to avoid bot detection.
 Please be patient during the scraping process.

 - Ensure you have a stable internet connection for the best performance.
+This will not work if you have a slow internet connection.

 ## Screenshots
 (Insert screenshots or links to screenshots here)